kebot-embedded/RobotControl/README.md

 * connect()
 * disconnect()
 * reset()
+* playSound(const sound)
+  sound is a sound from the list below
+* playBeep(int tone, int time in ms) can also be used without the tone and time
 * drive(int distance in mm, int time in ms)
 * setWheelSpeed(int speed, int turnspeed)
   speed is between -400 and 400